 My wife, who is also the editor of this website, has been editing my articles for years.
 She reads through a print copy of my article and makes notations in red.
 I have rarely disagreed with her feedback.

 Notice that I say she reads a print copy of my stories.
 There’s something about reading from the printed page that enables us to find typos, grammar errors, and readability issues much easier than on a computer.
 It's because we "scan" on computers and "read" the printed page.
 Errors jump out at us far better from the printed page than from the computer screen.

 After my wife/editor has read my story, she reviews the document with me.
 She looks for all the usual things: poor grammar, typos, misspellings, repeated words, repetitive ideas.

 More importantly, she reads my work for “flow” and “readability”.
 A story with good readability, or flow, leads you gently by the hand from paragraph to paragraph.
 A flowing story has no abrupt topic changes and leads you logically to the next point with some kind of transition.

 Find someone you know and trust to read your work before you submit it to the editor.
+Another writer would be a good choice.
 Be sure to explain to your volunteer editor what you’re hoping to achieve – and that you need their best feedback to improve your writing.

 My wife can sometimes be brutal with her recommended changes – but it always helps me improve my writing.
 And the magazine editor has a lot less work to do in the end.
 That makes for a happy editor.